 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Dallas Fort Worth International Airport's score of 10 is higher than 56% of the industry.
+Dallas Fort Worth International Airport's score of 10 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents